dahlia/fedify/docs/manual/actor.md

 In ActivityPub, [actors] are entities that can perform [activities].
-You can register an actor dispatcher so that Fedify can dispatch an appropriate actor by its bare handle (i.e., handle without @ prefix and domain suffix).
+You can register an actor dispatcher so that Fedify can dispatch an appropriate actor by its identifier.
 Since the actor dispatcher is the most significant part of the Fedify, it is the first thing you need to do to make Fedify work.

-An actor dispatcher is a callback function that takes a `Context` object and a bare handle, and returns an actor object.
+An actor dispatcher is a callback function that takes a `Context` object and an identifier, and returns an actor object.
 The actor object can be one of the following:

  -  `Application`